 Two year fixed rates provide flexibility as if rates drop, you aren’t tied in to a long term deal, such as a five year fixed rate mortgage.
 A two year fixed rate might be a good option if your circumstances are likely to change in the medium term, as fixed rate mortgages usually have an early repayment charge (ERC) attached to them.

 Early repayment charges can make it extremely expensive to sell your home and repay the mortgage within the fixed term.

 If there’s a possibility that your circumstances could change, fixing the term for only two years can be helpful and provide a level of short-term security of knowing how much you have to pay each month, without the commitment of a longer fixed term.

-Two years is the shortest term that you can typically fix your mortgage for, so if you are looking to guarantee knowledge of your monthly repayments for a longer period then a 3 year or 5 year fixed rate mortgage may be preferable.
+Two years is the shortest term that you can typically fix your mortgage for, so if you're looking to guarantee your monthly repayments for a longer period, then a 3 year or 5 year fixed rate mortgage may be preferable.